Ipstenu/varnish-http-purge/readme.txt

 And if you're into WP-CLI, you can use that too: `wp varnish purge`

 Please note: On a multisite network using subfolders, only <strong>network admins</strong> can purge the main site.
+This is a security decision.

 == Installation ==
 No WordPress configuration needed.

-When used on Multisite, the plugin is Network Activatable Only.
+When used on Multisite, the plugin is only able to be activated Network Wide.

 = Requirements =

 * Pretty Permalinks enabled
 * Varnish 3.x or higher